-Attorneys who do not have the requisite experience for membership on the regular Criminal Justice Act (CJA) Panel may be eligible to participate on the Training Panel, to assist members of the CJA Panel and the Federal Public Defender Office in a "second-chair" capacity and to gain the experience required to provide high quality representation in federal criminal cases to individuals who cannot afford to pay for those services.
-(See 18 U.S.C. § 3006A; Guide to Judiciary Policies and Procedures, Volume 7).
+The United States District Court, in conjunction with the Panel Selection Committee, will oversee a pilot program in which attorneys who do not have the requisite experience for membership on the regular Criminal Justice Act (CJA) Panel will be eligible to assist members of the CJA Panel and the Federal Public Defender's Office in a "second-chair" capacity, to gain the necessary experience required to provide high quality representation in federal criminal cases to individuals who cannot afford to pay for those services.
+(See 18 U.S.C. § 3006A; Guide to Judiciary Policies and Procedures, Volume 7) The Federal Public Defender attorney or the CJA panel attorney in each case shall be the court-appointed counsel and will be referred to below as the "lead attorney."
+The training panel attorney shall be referred to as the "second-chair" attorney.